2026-27 Behavioral Health Mentor

 • Valid driver’s license and car insurance

-• Reliable transportation to and from program activities
+• Reliable transportation to and from weekly meetings

-• Strong communication, problem-solving, time management, and organizational skills
+• Strong interpersonal, communication, problem-solving, time management, and organizational skills

 • Persistent in reaching out, patient in building trust, and consistent in communicating